 - Burridge, Andrew, Kocher, Austin, Gill, Nick & Martin, Lauren Special Issue: Polymorphic Borders.
 Territory, Politics, Governance, 5 (3): 2017.

 - Belcher, Oliver, Martin, Lauren & Tazzioli, Martina Special Issue: Border Struggles: Ontologies, Epistemologies, Politics. darkmatter: in the ruins of imperial culture, 12 2015.

 - Martin, Lauren Carceral mobility and flexible territoriality in immigration enforcement.
 In: Mitchell, Katharyne, Jones, Reece & Fluri, Jennifer Handbook on Critical Geographies of Migration.
 Edward Elgar Press; 2019:244-254.

 - Belcher, O & Martin, L The Problem of Access: Site Visits, Selective Disclosure, and Freedom of Information in Qualitative Security Research.
-In: de Goede, M, Bosma, E & Pallister-Wilkins, P Secrecy and Methods in Critical Security Research.
+In: de Goede, M, Bosma, E & Pallister-Wilkins, P Secrecy and Methods in Security Research: A Guide to Qualitative Fieldwork.
 Routledge; 2019:33-47.

 - Martin, Lauren Discretion, contracting, and commodification: privatisation of US immigration detention as a technology of government.
 In: Conlon, Deirdre & Hiemstra, Nancy Intimate Economies of Immigration Detention: Critical Perspectives.
 Abingdon, Oxon: Routledge; 2017:32-50.